Chicago Parenting Time Attorneys

 Children are at the center of many family law disputes.
 While parents have every right to pursue parenting time, an abusive or unstable history may provide reason to have these rights limited.
 How can you ensure that your children will be protected?
 On the flipside, how can you prove that you are deserving of parenting time?

 Nottage and Ward, LLP, is not your average family law firm.
 Listed by Martindale-Hubbell in its Bar Register of Preeminent Lawyers, the firm provides clients with effective legal representation by utilizing aggressive tactics and resources.
 We see time and time again how a cloud of emotions can make decisions difficult for our clients to grasp, and we’re here to help them and their children.
+Call (312) 332-2915 today to speak with our Chicago family law lawyers.

 Chapter 750 Section 602.7 of the Illinois Compiled Statutes (ILCS) states that the court shall allocate parenting time (formerly visitation) according to the child’s best interests.
 It is presumed both parents are fit and the court shall not place any restrictions on parenting time unless it finds that a parent’s exercise of parenting time would seriously endanger the child’s physical, mental, moral, or emotional health.
 In determining the child’s best interests, the court considers a variety of relevant factors, including, but not limited to, the following: